 For a longer storage time, keep it in the freezer for up to 2-3months.
 Don’t forget to cut into slices before freezing them because once it’s frozen it will be very difficult to cut!
 (Don’t tell anyone that I did it!)

 Can I make this recipe gluten-free?

 In fact, yes!
-I do have a gluten-free version of this recipe which is coming up on the blog very soon, but for the time being, you can swap the plain flour with rice flour so that it’s gluten-free.
+I do have a gluten-free version of this recipe which is coming up on the blog very soon, but for the time being, you can swap the plain flour with 1:1 gluten-free flour so that it’s gluten-free.
 The texture and density will be slightly different but the taste is as delicious!